Quantum Fractality on the Surface of Topological Insulators: Methods and Results

 In Fig. \ref{fig: BoxCounting}(a), we show the Minkowski-Bouligand dimension for an energy window of width $\Delta E = 0.01\,t$ around $E = 0.1\,t > E_D$ for a $G(4)$ fractal potential $V = -0.25\,t$, and for different values of the binarization threshold ranging from $0$ to $1$, where the LDOS values are rescaled such that their minimum and maximum values are $0$ and $1$ respectively.
 When the threshold $\alpha$ is set close to zero such that we pick up contributions from even the shorter LDOS peaks, the LDOS landscape appears homogeneous, thereby resulting in a box-counting dimension of $two$.
 On increasing $\alpha$ further, interestingly, we find a range of threshold $\alpha \in [0.3, 0.85]$ that shows the emergence of a set of dominant LDOS peaks spread across the fractal region, as indicated by the plateau at $D = 1.890 \pm 0.004 $, which characterizes the onset of fractal dimensionality in good approximation with that of the Sierpi\'nski carpet fractal.
 Importantly, our approach reveals the stability of the fractal scaling behavior over a considerable range of threshold values.

-Moreover, the box-counting method applied to a larger set of states with $E > E_D$ reveals, as shown in Fig. \ref{fig: BoxCounting}(b), reveals that their fractal dimension is in good agreement with the fractal dimension of the Sierpi\'nski carpet.
-Therefore, combined with the analysis of the IPR scaling discussed in Sec. \ref{subsec: IPR}, the fractal dimension of the TI surface state obtained for the Minkowski-Bouligand dimension provide strong evidence that the Dirac surface states can inherit the scaling properties of the Sierpi\'nski carpet fractal to which they are largely confined.
+Moreover, the box-counting method applied to a larger set of states with $E > E_D$ reveals, as shown in Fig. \ref{fig: BoxCounting}(b), that their fractal dimension is in good agreement with the fractal dimension of the Sierpi\'nski carpet.
+Therefore, combined with the analysis of the IPR scaling discussed in Sec. \ref{subsec: IPR}, the fractal dimension of the TI surface state obtained for the Minkowski-Bouligand dimension provide strong evidence that the Dirac surface states can inherit the scaling properties of the Sierpi\'nski carpet fractal.
 Furthermore, we have observed similar fractal dimensions for another value of the fractal potential with $V=-0.5 t$, suggesting that the observed fractal character of the states is robust against varying the strength of the fractal potential.